 Copyright: All the articles on this site were written by me, Janelle Durham, between 2000 and the present day.

 Fair Use: You cannot sell these materials.
-You are welcome to use the materials as part of a class or your doula services where you are charging for those services.
-You may ask for reimbursement for copying costs, but otherwise no money for these materials.
-You may also link to them from your website.
+(You may ask for reimbursement for copying costs, but otherwise charge no money for these materials.)
+You are welcome to use the materials as part of a class or your doula services where you are charging for your services.
+You may also link to them from your website, use them in online classes, or in recordings of online classes.

 Using Excerpts: If you cut and paste substantial information from my website, please cite me as the author and include a link to the webpage where it was found.